RFC-MACP-0009

 • task.failed

-The commitment SHOULD bind the relevant task identifier and the versions that governed execution.
+The Commitment SHOULD bind the relevant task identifier and the versions that governed execution.

 7. Determinism class